Neophyte94/Oakbranch.Binance/README.md

 using Oakbranch.Binance.RateLimits;
 using Oakbranch.Binance.Spot;

-public static class BinanceQueriesTest
-{
 public static async Task TestDemoQueryAsync(string apiKey, string secretKey = null, CancellationToken ct = default) {
     // For testing SystemTimeProvider is sufficient, but for production ServerTimeProvider is recommended.
     ITimeProvider timeProvider = new SystemTimeProvider();
     ILogger logger = new ConsoleLogger();
     IRateLimitsRegistry rateLimits = new RateLimitsRegistry();

     // Prepare variables for disposable objects.
     IApiConnector connector = null;
     SpotMarketApiClient client = null;
     try
     {
         // Initialize a low-level HTTP connector with API keys granted by Binance. connector = new ApiConnector(
             apiKey: apiKey,
             secretKey: secretKey,
             timeProvider: timeProvider,
             logger: logger);

         // Initialize a high-level client for accessing Spot Market endpoints. client = new SpotMarketApiClient(
             connector: connector,
             limitsRegistry: rateLimits,
             logger: logger);
         await client.InitializeAsync(default).ConfigureAwait(false);

         // Prepare a test web query for a deferred or immediate execution.
         DateTime serverTime;
         using (IDeferredQuery<DateTime> query = client.PrepareCheckServerTime())
         {
             // Call the query's execution whenever we are ready. serverTime = await query.ExecuteAsync(default).ConfigureAwait(false);
         }

         // Use the result of the query.
         Console.WriteLine($"The reported server time is {serverTime} (UTC).");
     }
     finally
     {
         client?.Dispose();
         if (connector is IDisposable disposableConnector)
         {
             disposableConnector.Dispose();
-            }
         }
     }
 }